 Rachel Lane Dip.Psychodynamic Counselling, MBACP Accred.

-I offer short term counselling and long term psychotherapy to people from all walks of life.
+I offer short term counselling and long term psychotherapy to individual adults from all walks of life.

 Currently working via Zoom